-- Periodically review and assess the Foundation’s policies applicable to employees and the workplace, including but not limited to diversity and inclusion, staff engagement, and talent acquisition and management, and recommend to the Board such changes as the Committee finds appropriate.
+- Periodically review and assess the Foundation’s policies applicable to employees and the workplace, including but not limited to equity, diversity, and inclusion; staff engagement; and talent acquisition and management, and recommend to the Board such changes as the Committee finds appropriate.

 - Periodically review and assess the Foundation’s employee benefit plans, including any qualified or nonqualified retirement plans that may be in effect (the “Plans”), and recommend to the Board such material changes thereto as deemed appropriate, except to the extent that the authority to approve such changes otherwise has been delegated by the Board, or assigned to another committee or an officer of the Foundation by the terms of the applicable plan.

 - As appropriate, delegate authority for certain investment functions of the Plans, as well as any successor Plans, to the Foundation’s Retirement Plan Committee (the "RPC").
 As constituted by the Committee, the RPC’s duties include, but are not limited to, monitoring the performance and fees of investment funds for the Plans and making recommendations regarding retention, addition, or deletion of funds; maintaining an Investment Policy Statement for the Plans; and monitoring the performance and fees of the RPC’s independent investment advisors, and making any changes as appropriate.
 The RPC shall periodically report to the Committee on its activities and actions.
 The RPC shall serve as a named fiduciary within the meaning of Section 3(21)(A) of the Employee Retirement Income Security Act of 1974, as amended, with respect to the Plans for purposes of the investment of the assets of the Plans, in accordance with the RPC Charter.